nliechti/gfroerli-ios/README.md

 - Italian
 - Rumantsch

-*If you find andy spelling or grammar mistakes, please contact me!*
+*If you find spelling or grammar mistakes, please contact us!*

 ## Privacy
 Generally there is no userdata collected, except for: